houstonhaynes/AD4SDocs/03 TypeScripts Evolution.md

 ### 3. Skin in the Game: Microsoft's Commitment

-TypeScript's development is driven by Microsoft, which has significant "skin in the game"—the language powers Microsoft's own large-scale codebases like Visual Studio Code and Microsoft Office Online.
+TypeScript's development is driven by Microsoft, which has significant "skin in the game", the language powers Microsoft's own large-scale codebases like Visual Studio Code and Microsoft Office Online.
 This alignment creates a positive feedback loop where the language evolves to solve real-world problems rather than theoretical concerns.

 ## Potential Fragilities in the Go Compiler Transition